Zontou | Performing Recovery | Buch | 978-0-367-69686-3 | www2.sack.de

 Chapter 1: Vulnerable States: On Cultures of Addiction and the Ethics of Representation

-Chapter 3: Fallen Angels Dance Theatre
+Chapter 3: Fallen Angels Dance Theatre: Vulnerability as a Creative Method

-Chapter 4: Pink Flamingos: Vulnerability, Maternal Action, and Recovery
+Chapter 4: Pink Flamingos: Vulnerability, Maternal Action and Recovery

-Chapter 6: Performing Addiction Recovery Futures
+Chapter 6: Performing Addiction Recovery Futures: On Vulnerability and Futurability

 Conclusion